 ARVHA would like to thank all the participants, winners and non-winners, the members of the jury for their commitment to this prize, as well as Christine LECONTE, President of the French National Council of Architects, Elizabeth GOSSART of the CNOA, and Sophie DENISSOF, Vice-President of the jury, Sophie BERTHELIER, 2017 winner of the woman architect prize and secretary general of the Académie d'Architecture, Florence LIPSKY of LIPSKY-ROLLET, full member of the Académie d'Architecture and 2020 woman architect winner, Cathrin TREBEJAHR, 2020 winner of the original work prize and Marie FADE of OH!
 SOM architects, young woman architect 2020 winner, Béatrice AUXENT president of Architecturelles Hauts-de-France and Ioana PLESCA Architect member of the UFBA and Raquel Teixeira DOS SANTOS representing the association WOMEN IN URBANISM in Belgium.

-1582 works presented by 482 women architects on the websi
+1582 works presented by 482 women architects on the website.

 Contact : Catherine GUYOT, directrice de l’ARVHA, Présidente de Women in Architecture FrCourriel : equal@arvha.org